intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/components/properties-view-form.md

 ## RTF support
 ## Date and time picker
 ## Date range picker
-## Expression

-Through the expression tag in the configuration files the current date and current user can be assigned to property.

-Please see [Expression tag configuration](../../configuration/tags-list/expression-tag.md) for further reference.

 ## Client-side select field
 ## Remote select field
 ## Lookup field